Skip to main content

 What is reVISit?

-The reVISit project addresses a critical bottleneck in visualization research: how can we better and more efficiently empirically evaluate visualization techniques?
-ReVISit aims to democratize evaluation of interactive visualization techniques, an area that has been under-explored, due in part to the high technical burden and skills required to create complex online experiments.
+The reVISit project addresses a critical bottleneck in user-centered research: how can we better and more efficiently run web-based experiments?
+ReVISit aims to democratize evaluation of all kinds of experiments, ranging from perceptual experiments to interactive visualization techniques.
+ReVISit is most useful for complex, interactive experiments, an area that has been under-explored, due in part to the high technical burden and skills required to them.

 The key innovations of this project are: